Healthy Homemade Granola Energy Bars

 - 1/4 cup coconut sugar (or brown sugar)

-- 1 cup dried cranberries (optional: other chopped dried fruits or dark chocolate chips)
+- 1 cup dried cranberries, dried fruit, or dark chocolate chips, optional

-NOTE: If you are on a low-sugar or low-salt diet, decrease the amount.
+If you are on a low-sugar or low-salt diet, decrease the amount of these ingredients.
 It's up to you!
 You can also substitute for Stevia packets.

 - Preheat oven to 325 degrees.
 Combine the rolled oats, flax seeds, sesame seed, and almonds.
 Spread them evenly on a baking sheet, lined with parchment paper or aluminum foil.
 Toast for about 15-30 minutes until golden.
 Be sure to stir occasionally so it doesn't burn.

-- In a large bowl, put vanilla, honey, butter (or coconut oil) and brown sugar.
+- n a large bowl, put vanilla, honey, butter (or coconut oil) and brown sugar.
 Microwave for 1 minute until it slightly boils and the sugar is dissolved.

 - In a large bowl, combine sea salt, coconut, cinnamon, and dried cranberries.

 - When the oat mixture is finished toasting, add it to the coconut mixture and stir.